 Cauliflower is one of those boring vegetables you were forced to eat, steamed, as a kid.
 There it sat, dauntingly on your plate, maybe a little salt and butter on it if you were lucky.
-At my house, it was plain, served with broccoli, also steamed.
-I ate it, but I never really cared for it.
+Enter roasted cauliflower– the best way to enjoy cauliflower’s myriad health benefits!

 Who knew there are so many ways to fancy up cauliflower!?
 Say goodbye to boring steamed cauliflower, and don’t eat it raw– it can be very difficult to digest (causing gas and bloating), and the cruciferous family contains goitrogens that can suppress thyroid function if eaten raw (cooking deactivates these constituents).
 There are tons of easy ways to dress up this versatile vegetable so you can deliciously enjoy the benefits it provides: great for supporting liver detox pathways, anti-cancer protective, rich in antioxidants.

-Highly recommend cauliflower mash in place of high glycemic mashed potatoes.
+I highly recommend cauliflower mash in place of high glycemic mashed potatoes.
 Or try cauliflower rice, a great option if you’re avoiding grains.
-Or how about gluten/egg/dairy/grain free pizza made with cauliflower?
+You can even buy cauliflower pizza crusts at the store now!

-Add 1 tsp garam masala you can leave this out if you don't have it
+- 1 tsp garam masala you can leave this out if you don't have it

 - 1 tsp curry powder

 - 1 tsp garlic powder

 - Toss everything together in a bowl to coat.

 - Roast for about 20 minutes at 425 and toss a bit.
 Continue roasting until caramelized.
 You can finish under the broiler for a few minutes to crisp It up a bit.